colgrave34/colgrave34.github.io/Linux 101/index.md

 has_children: true
 ---
 # The daily basic guide of Linux
-This 101 course will tell you the ins and outs about Linux, GNU and the history.
+The Kernel of Freedom is a series of blogs and videos about Linux, GNU and the history.
+Include setting up servers and use open source softwares.
 Further provide guides to use Linux operating system as your daily driver.